 A: No, the scholarship is for undergraduates only.

-To read their essays on county government careers, click the link in the left column.
+To read their essays on county government careers, click the link here or in the left column.

 The National Association of Counties has partnered with Nationwide Retirement Solutions to offer four $2,500 scholarships for high school seniors.
 Winning applicants will have written a short essay describing why it’s important for a public sector employee to start saving early for retirement.